clydewatts1/retail_customer_cat_using_mcp_poc_version01/README.md

 3. Perform neural network clustering
 4. Enrich clusters with descriptions
 5. Export data for AI agents
+6. Optionally include realistic profile fields if enabled in config

 ### Using Individual Components